Bikash-Raya/vulnerable-webserver-rce-detection-incident-response-/README.md

 ## 🔍 KQL Detection

-The detection strategy searches the raw HTTP log data for known RCE attack keywords.
-When an attacker injects `;whoami` into the URL, that string appears verbatim in the Apache access log — making it detectable with a simple `has_any()` search.
+My detection approach was to search the raw Apache log entries for known attack keywords.
+When I injected `;whoami` into the URL, that string appeared verbatim in the access log — a simple `has_any()` query surfaces every attack request instantly.

 ```kql
 ApacheHTTPServer_CL